AbdelrahmanZayed/AbdelrahmanZayed.github.io/Research.md

 <!-- Content -->
 <div class="column">
-I like working on anything related to the responsible use of AI, such as developing novel and efficient bias mitigation methods and studying other harms like hate speech and hallucinations.
+I like working on anything related to the responsible use of AI, such as developing novel and efficient bias mitigation methods and studying other harms like hate speech and hallucination.
 I am also interested in developing better fairness metrics than existing ones.
-As an Egyptian, this is how I look when I focus on an idea I just came up with.
 		<div style="text-align: left">
 		<img src="figures/me_working.png" width="400">
 		<p style="text-align: center;"> </p>